Keats/tera/docs/content/docs/_index.md

 to extend.
 The `{{/* super() */}}` variable call tells Tera to render the parent block there.

+Please note that in a child template, any content outside of a block will be ignored, including variable assignments.

 Nested blocks also work in Tera.
 Consider the following templates:

 ```jinja2